gbtami/pychess-variants/static/docs/th/synochess.md

 ![Synochess](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Synochess.png)

 Synochess is a chess variant designed in 2020 by Couch Tomato.
 The idea of the game was to create a variant where the western chess army can fight against the xiangqi or Chinese chess army in a fair manner.
 Given that the circumstances in xiangqi are much different (larger board, overall weaker pieces), this was difficult to achieve without significant boosts to the Chinese-style army.
 However, this was able to be achieved, without overall losing the feel of xiangqi when playing as the Chinese army.
-In this game, the white army represents the western chess side and is called the Kingdom, while the black army represents an amalgamation of xiangqi and janggi (Korean chess) and is called the Dynasty.
+In this game, the white army represents the western chess side and is called the Kingdom, while the red army represents an amalgamation of xiangqi and janggi (Korean chess) and is called the Dynasty.
 All pieces on the Dynasty side resemble their counterpart in either xiangqi or janggi and should be familiar to those who have played those games.
 The name Synochess is based off an earlier name, Sinochess, but it was changed as the Dynasty became less “Sino” (as in Chinese) and more a mixture of Chinese and Korean.
 Instead, the prefix syn- means together, and the game represents two different historic branches of chess coming together into one.

 ## General Rules
 1. Setup is as above.
 2. The only pieces that the sides have in common are the kings, knights, and rooks (called chariots on the Dynasty side)
 3. The Kingdom (white) always moves first.
-4. The Dynasty (black) cannot castle.
+4. The Dynasty (red) cannot castle.
 5. Kingdom pawns can only promote to their own pieces (queen, rook, knight, bishop).
 Dynasty soldiers do not promote.

 \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*